PLOD-info/penguin-docker/README.md

 ## limitations

-currently, you can access to this container in your PC.
+Currently, you can access to this container in your PC.
+You can't use this containers remotely.

 ## How to use